guilhermedsmoreira/MUX-ULA/README.md

 # MUX-ULA
-8x1 Multiplexer and ALU implemented in Verilog, with testbench and simulation.
+8x1 Multiplexer and Arithmetic Logic Unit (ALU) implemented in Verilog, with testbench and simulation.

+The project is divided into two main parts:

+1. **MUX 8x1 (4-bit)** → Selects one of eight 4-bit inputs based on 3 control signals.
+2. **ULA (ALU)** → Implements 8 arithmetic/logic operations.
+The result of each operation is sent to the MUX, which chooses the final output according to the control signals (`x, y, z`).

+This structure allows the ALU to reuse the multiplexer for operation selection.

+---

 ## MUX
 The MUX was described in Verilog with: